welbornprod/colrc/doc_deps/dependencies.md

 ## Python

 There are several helper tools in the ColrC repo.
-They are responsible for running tests, generating documentation, formatting `make` help, running `valgrind`, and other conveniences.
-The python-based tools have their own
+They are responsible for running tests, generating documentation, running `valgrind`, and other conveniences.
-dependencies:
+The python-based tools have their own dependencies:

 - [colr](https://pypi.org/project/colr)
     - Provides terminal colors and the `colr-run` tool.
+    - This was also the inspiration for ColrC.
 - [docopt](https://pypi.org/project/docopt)
     - Provides argument parsing.
 - [easysettings](https://pypi.org/project/easysettings)